SolidOS/solidos/README.md

 For daily tasks, we have a [Project Board](https://github.com/orgs/SolidOS/projects/1) with different views.

-For a longe-term roadmap, we use a [Solid task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/), and plan the next milestones on Kanban.
+For a longer-term roadmap, we use a [Solid task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/), and plan the next milestones on Kanban.

 ### Additional useful information